-A Lucky Black-eyed Pea Salad for the New Year ~ this healthy high fiber bean salad is vegan, gluten free, and black-eyed peas are among the very lowest in carbs of all the legumes.
+This healthy high fiber black-eyed pea salad is vegan, gluten free, and black-eyed peas are among the very lowest in carbs of all the legumes.
 So even if you’re not superstitious, I’d say this is your lucky day!

 Black-eyed peas come to us from the soul food traditions of the American south, via West Africa.
 Look for them in the canned bean section of your supermarket, or, if you’d like to skip the can, grab a bag of dried black-eyed peas.
 You can cook dried beans on the stove top or in an Instant Pot pressure cooker for a really fast turnaround.

 the best way to cook dried black-eyed peas for salad